“Alone and Exploited” by New York Times reporter Hannah Dreier wins the 2023 Worth Bingham Prize

 Curious about what happened to the children who arrived in the U.S. alone during the unprecedented wave of child migration from January 2015 through May 2023, Dreier began her reporting by collecting immigration statistics.
 Through Freedom of Information Act requests and eventually a federal court suit, the Times gained access to crucial Health and Human Services data that showed nearly 400,000 children, most of them fleeing poverty, had crossed the U.S. southern border by themselves.
 A number of them had been released to sponsors who were not their parents.

-Hannah Dreier interviews child roofers for her series
+Hannah Dreier interviews child roofers for her series The New York Times

 To conduct her research and do interviews, Dreier traveled to 13 states and visited schools, social functions and factory parking lots during shift changes.
 She earned the trust of hundreds of working children as well as federal contractors, government social workers, private auditors, hiring managers and trafficking investigators across the country.
 Sources at the White House and federal agencies also shared information showing that officials repeatedly ignored the growing problem of child labor.